 - Another minor aversion occurs in Hook, featuring Robin Williams as Peter Pan.
 Hook is supposed to be a sequel to Peter Pan set in the modern day.
 While it gives a few nods to Disney's adaptation of the stage play, it actually winds up being more faithful to J. M. Barrie's book (even sometimes quoting the book in the script), in that much of the characterization and dialogue that was left out of the Disney version has found its way into the live-action sequel (although some of the signature quotes are paraphrased).

 Tinker Bell: Peter, you know that place between asleep and awake...
 That place you still can remember your dreams...
 That's where I'll always love you.

 Peter: To die would be a grand adventure!

-- Note, however, that Hook's hook is still on his left arm, as in the cartoon, not his right, as in the book.
+- Note, however, that Hook's hook is still on his left arm (as in the Disney version) and not his right (as in the book).
 Dustin Hoffman, who is right-handed, insisted.

 - The higher loyalty to the book makes sense in context of the movie.
 The old lady Wendy is supposed to be the original and real Wendy whose family stories the book was based on.
 The twist comes when she reveals to Peter Banning that all the stories were true and he is, in fact, the real Peter Pan.